Thumbnail image from Pixabay

 I am crestfallen, dejected.
 But let’s stick with crestfallen.
 The word origin is animal-related, and my unhappiness has everything to do with an animal: with an article I read concerning the emotional life of dogs.

 It’s no secret I’m a dog lover.
 When I started writing, we cohabitated with two beautiful Labrador Retrievers, Bette and Davis.
 They inspired my first book, How Old Am I in Dog Years?
 I believe they lived happily to the ripe old ages of 15 and 16, respectively.
-I also believed they loved us.
+I also believed they loved us and were our best friends.

 Sam sleeps in our bed and cuddles.
 Sam follows me around the house.
 When he wants my attention he’s jealous if my focus is elsewhere.
 I’m his primary caregiver and he’s clearly attached to me.
 He forgives me for giving him sink baths.
 I adore Sam and was convinced the feeling was reciprocal.
 Until now.